Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 - Step 3:
     - Before configuring the sample, you must make sure your [Visual Studio is connected to Azure Government](https://docs.microsoft.com/azure/azure-government/documentation-government-get-started-connect-with-vs).
     - Navigate to the Web.config file.
 Replace the `ida:AADInstance` property in the Azure AD section with `https://login.microsoftonline.us/`.
 Once those changes have been accounted for, you should be able to run this sample on Azure Government.

 ## More information
-For more information see ADAL.NET's conceptual documentation:
+For more information on how to acquire a token in the client application, see ADAL.NET's conceptual documentation:
 - [Recommanded pattern to acquire a token](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-pattern-to-acquire-a-token)

+For more information about token validation, see:
 - [JwtSecurityTokenHandler.ValidateToken Method (JwtSecurityToken)](https://msdn.microsoft.com/en-us/library/dn451163(v=vs.114).aspx)
 - [Principles of Token Validation](http://www.cloudidentity.com/blog/2014/03/03/principles-of-token-validation/)